sandeshthapa/sandeshthapa.github.io/_pages/about.md

 ---

-## Cooperative Control and Manipulation
+## Distributed Control and Manipulation
 Part of M.S Research Work at Oklahoma State with Dr. He Bai at OSU.
 ### Cooperative Control of Unknown Payload, Adaptive Control and Consensus Control.
 <video width="100%" controls autoplay loop muted>